ml-tooling/opyrator/README.md

         time.sleep(input.wait)
         return Output(text=input.text)
     ```
-    _Requirements: The function needs to be annotated with typing hints, and the `input` parameter and return value needs to be based on [Pydantic Models](https://pydantic-docs.helpmanual.io/)._
+    _Requirements: The function needs to be annotated with typing hints, and the `input` parameter and return value needs to be based on [Pydantic models](https://pydantic-docs.helpmanual.io/)._

-2. Copy this code to a file `opyrator.py`
+2. Copy this code to a file `my_opyrator.py`
 3. Run the UI server from command-line:

-    ```
+    ```bash
-    opyrator launch-ui opyrator:hello_world
+    opyrator launch-ui my_opyrator:hello_world
     ```
     _In the output, there's a line that shows where your web app is being served, on your local machine._